Back to blog

 Topic: [topic].

-Write 10 first-3-second hooks for TikTok video.
+Write 10 first-three-second hooks for a TikTok video.

-Include hook type label: question, contrarian, list,
+Label each hook type: question, contrarian, list, problem-agitate,

-problem-agitate, curiosity gap.
+curiosity gap.

 23. Reddit comment / answer

+Subreddit: r/[name].
 Original post: [paste].

-Goal: helpful, non-promotional answer that establishes expertise.
+Goal: a genuinely helpful, non-promotional answer that establishes expertise.

 Length: 150-250 words.
-Tone: peer-to-peer, no marketing speak.
+Tone: peer-to-peer, zero marketing speak.

 24. YouTube video description

 Video title: [title].
+Video topic: [topic].

-CTA to subscribe + product link, hashtags.
+a CTA to subscribe plus product link, and hashtags.

-25. Twitter ad copy
+25. Twitter/X ad copy

 Product: [product].
 Audience: [audience].

-Constraints: ≤ 180 chars, single CTA, no exclamation marks.
+single CTA, no exclamation marks.
+Tone variations: direct, curiosity,

-Tone variations: direct, curiosity, social proof, contrarian, urgency.
+social proof, contrarian, urgency.

 26. LinkedIn ad copy (sponsored content)